Cybercrime is a real nightmare; it’s time to fight it!

 Backup your data

 Back up your data.
 Cybercrime can only be stopped by backing up, especially if you have important information stored online.
-You should also ensure that the backup is safe and that hackers and other bad people can't get to it.
+You should also ensure that the backup is safe and that hackers and other bad people can’t access it.

-There are many options for backing up important files and documents: cloud storage services like Dropbox or Google Drive offer quick and easy ways to back up files across multiple devices in one location (and they're free!).
-If you prefer simpler options, many apps for iOS (iPhone) and Android phones let users choose what they want backing up each day, week, month, etc., and then store them safely until they are needed again.
+There are many options for backing up important files and documents: cloud storage services like Dropbox or Google Drive offer quick and easy ways to back up files across multiple devices in one location (and they’re free!).
+If you prefer more straightforward options, many iOS (iPhone) and Android apps let users choose what they want to be backed up each day, week, month, etc. and then store them safely until they are needed again.
 This could be after being away from home for a few days at work.

 Keep safe online!